sebag07/codrufestival/wp-content/plugins/google-site-kit/readme.txt

 == Changelog ==

-= 1.154.0 =
+= 1.156.0 =

 **Enhanced**

+* Update the Google tag gateway for advertisers (formerly First-party mode) `measurement.php` proxy script to the latest version.
+See [#10952](https://github.com/google/site-kit-wp/issues/10952).
-* Add the `purchase` event tracking for the WooCommerce conversion tracking provider on block themes.
-See [#10747](https://github.com/google/site-kit-wp/issues/10747).
+* Correct the casing for the terms "dashboard" and "dashboard sharing" in user-facing copy.
+See [#10842](https://github.com/google/site-kit-wp/issues/10842).
-* Add all WooCommerce conversion events to track when WooCommerce Analytics Addon is available.
-See [#10691](https://github.com/google/site-kit-wp/issues/10691).
-* Update WooCommerce events tracking to include additional information.
-See [#10672](https://github.com/google/site-kit-wp/issues/10672).
+* Update the popup maker tracking script to reference `PUM` object from the global scope.
+See [#10812](https://github.com/google/site-kit-wp/issues/10812).
+* Update Analytics and AdSense notification styles.
+See [#10392](https://github.com/google/site-kit-wp/issues/10392).
+* Add a new “Info Banner” layout to redesign the GatheringDataNotification banner component.
+See [#10386](https://github.com/google/site-kit-wp/issues/10386).
-* Update success subtle notifications to use the new `<Notice type="success">` component.
-See [#10432](https://github.com/google/site-kit-wp/issues/10432).
+* Add a new “Warning Banner” layout and apply it to redesign the `ZeroDataNotification` component.
+See [#10385](https://github.com/google/site-kit-wp/issues/10385).
-* Refactor the usage of all “info type notice” components to use the new `<Notice type='info'>` component.
-See [#10430](https://github.com/google/site-kit-wp/issues/10430).
-* Refactor components used for warnings throughout the plugin.
-See [#10428](https://github.com/google/site-kit-wp/issues/10428).
-* Reset the dismissal state for the Reader Revenue Manager product ID notifications when the connected publication is changed, ensuring they can be shown again.
-See [#10311](https://github.com/google/site-kit-wp/issues/10311).
+* Track GA event when the Reader Revenue Manager post-level setting is changed and the post is saved in the block editor.
+See [#10333](https://github.com/google/site-kit-wp/issues/10333).
-* Fix tooltip issues on mobile/tablet viewports when user clicked outside of the tooltip area.
-See [#10101](https://github.com/google/site-kit-wp/issues/10101).
-* Add the accepted language information to the remove notifications requests.
-See [#8813](https://github.com/google/site-kit-wp/issues/8813).

 **Fixed**

-* Fix error preventing the Reader Revenue Manager block editor plugin and Sign in With Google blocks from loading in the block editor.
-See [#10822](https://github.com/google/site-kit-wp/issues/10822).
-* Fix incorrect step navigation in feature tours.
-See [#10590](https://github.com/google/site-kit-wp/issues/10590).
+* Fix bug that could cause permission scope errors not to appear.
+See [#10920](https://github.com/google/site-kit-wp/issues/10920).
+* Update modal dialogs to restore focus to previously clicked elements when the modal dialog is closed.
+See [#10548](https://github.com/google/site-kit-wp/issues/10548).

 [See changelog for all versions](https://raw.githubusercontent.com/google/site-kit-wp/main/changelog.txt).